maxwellgithinji/jaba/README.md

 ## Getting Started

 ### installing
-1. clone the repository
+1. Clone the repository
-2. run `go run main.go`
+2. Run `go run main.go`
 3. Enter the jaba program on the command line